-Professor Philip Nolan, President, is the Chief Officer of the University, overseeing all operations from teaching and research to capital development and international initiatives.
+Professor Professor Eeva Leinonen, President, is the Chief Officer of the University, overseeing all operations from teaching and research to capital development and international initiatives.
 He is responsible for setting the future direction and goals for the University, reporting to the Governing Authority.

 The decision-making body in the University is the Governing Authority.
 It has responsibility for the strategic direction of the University, the management and administration of its revenue and property and the general conduct of its affairs.

 Members of the Governing Authority are drawn from the staff, students, graduates and external organisations.
 It normally meets six times a year, and receives reports from a range of committees including: Audit & Risk Committee, Finance, Human Resources and Development Committee and the Remuneration Committee.
 The Governing Authority is chaired by an external chairperson or in his/her absence, the deputy chairperson and adheres to the Code of Governance for Irish Universities 2019 (published jointly by the HEA and IUA) as its primary code of practice.
 Dr Mary Canning is current Chair of the Governing Authority.

 Link to further information on the Governing Authority of Maynooth University.